-Although the elective compulsory modules are offered by IAB (GradAB elective compulsory modules 2013), they may partially be completed externally e.g. "Bavarian Graduate Program in Economics (BGPE)".
+Although the elective compulsory modules are offered by IAB (GradAB elective compulsory courses), they may partially be completed externally e.g. "Bavarian Graduate Program in Economics (BGPE)".
 Graduates give proof of their successful attendance of the compulsory and elective compulsory modules by taking an examination.

 Graduates present the progress of their dissertation once a year at the GradAB Jours fixes.
 Along with the graduates, mentors and supervising professors also attend.